 Next, let's assume, we are in the pre-independence era when Hindu Code Bill wasn't passed and a question is asked whether men's rights are human rights?
 The answer would've been "Yes".
 Next, if it's asked if having over one wife is a man's right, again the answer would've been "Yes".
 Therefore, with feminist logic, bigamy is a human right for Hindus.
 Correct?
 If someone doesn't agree, he is confused and double-minded?

-Leftists and feminists master the art of putting forward even the most illogical points galvanized as a matter of human right and liberty.
-For me, gender-based rights and human rights are two entirely different things and these rights as defined by societies in prevailing circumstances at some point in time in past weren’t necessarily always the same.
+Leftists and feminists master the art of putting forward even the most illogical points galvanized as a matter of human rights and liberty.
+For me, gender-based rights and human rights are two entirely different things and these rights as defined by societies in prevailing circumstances at some point in time in the past weren’t necessarily always the same.

 Human rights are intrinsic and inalienable rights that range from the most fundamental - the right to life - to those that make life worth living, such as the rights to food, education, work, health, and liberty; and are given to all of us by God at the time of us coming in existence.

-When, by virtue of being inalienable, human rights cannot be taken away, transferred or denied to any person, how can the 'right to abortion' that ends the life of an unborn is a human right?
+When, by virtue of being inalienable, human rights cannot be taken away, transferred, or denied to any person, how can the 'right to abortion' that ends the life of an unborn is a human right?

-When, both slavery and bigamy, once human rights, granted not by God but by state, are no more rights as both violated the human rights of some others, how can 'right to abortion', denying life to an unborn be a human right?
+When, both slavery and bigamy, once human rights, granted not by God but by state, are no more rights as both violated the human rights of some others, how can the 'right to abortion', denying life to an unborn be a human right?